 Have you ever felt pain or discomfort after a bite of ice cream or a sip of hot coffee?
 If so, you’re not alone.
 According to the Academy of General Dentistry, roughly 40 million adults suffer from sensitive teeth in the United States.
-Tooth sensitivity is a common dental problem that involves having discomfort or pain in teeth when brushing, eating or drinking certain substances and temperatures.
-The pain may be a temporary or chronic problem, and it can affect one tooth or several teeth.
+Tooth sensitivity is a common dental problem involving teeth discomfort when brushing, eating, or drinking certain substances and temperatures.
+The pain may be a temporary or chronic problem, affecting one tooth or several teeth.

 Common Triggers of Sensitive Teeth